kidaa30/ohimanual/3_conduct_manual/intro_webapp.md

 # Overview of the OHI WebApp

->**Section Summary:**

->Your team should be familiar with the structure of the WebApp since it demonstrates how information is organized and displayed.
-As you update inputs with local information, you can view these updates with the WebApp.

-**OHI+ WebApps** are websites created to facilitate independent assessments.
-The WebApp is a good starting point when conducting an assessment because you can easily navigate how information is organized and displayed.
-The WebApp is also meant to be used to visualize and communicate results.
+>**OHI+ WebApps** are websites created to facilitate independent assessments.
+You can easily navigate how information is organized and displayed when conducting an assessment.
+It is also meant to be used to visualize and communicate results.

 The WebApp displays input information (data and indicators) as well as final OHI scores.
 When prepared and formatted for the OHI, inputs are called **layers** and are used in all OHI calculations, including goal models,  pressures and resilience.
 By default, the WebApp only displays layers and score information that have been extracted from the latest global assessment and allocated to subcountry regions with the study area.
 The default display therefore does not provide fine resolution nor does it guarantee accurate data for each study area.
 You will substitute these layers with higher-quality information at the local scale in your assessment.
 However, the default layers can be used as inputs into your assessment in cases where no better information exists. **Incorporating the best information possible will generate results that best represent your study area.**